 Thus, these developments reinforce the need for practical HD 1.6 criteria to be defined.
 As described previously, IM products, which meet the STANAG 4439 criteria and which bring considerable advantages in safety, cannot pass the HD 1.6 criteria because not all the energetic materials within current IM products can be classified as "Extremely Insensitive Detonable Substance (EIDS)".
-To solve this issue, a proposition for harmonisation of HD 1.6 criteria with STANAG 4439 requirements has been prepared by national experts led by the British.
+Fortunately, to solve this issue, a proposition for harmonisation of HD 1.6 criteria with STANAG 4439 requirements was prepared by national experts led by the British and related amendment is now published.